 REDUCE FMR Clinical Trial

-The Carillon System is the first TMVr therapy to demonstrate favorable left ventricular remodeling at one year and significant reduction in regurgitant volume in a blinded, randomized, sham-controlled trial (REDUCE FMR).
+The Carillon System is the first TMVr therapy to demonstrate favorable left ventricular remodeling at one year and significant reduction in regurgitant volume in a double-blinded, randomized, sham-controlled trial (REDUCE FMR).
 The trial met its primary endpoint and results were consistent with the prior TITAN and TITAN II single-arm, multi-center studies.3, 4, 5